 About the Center

 The mission of the Center for Environmental Economics and Sustainability Policy (CEESP) is to develop research in environmental and resource economics that is relevant to policy needs.
-Special attention is given to sustainability policy as an integrating challenge for economics along with the other social natural sciences.
+Special attention is given to issues of sustainability in the context of environmental, energy, climate, and resource management.